 When a consignment of seafood products arrives at entry points in Hong Kong, it may be subject to inspection or sampling.
-If the importer concerned is not able to present health certificates during inspection, the Center of Food Safety may take consignment samples for examination before release.
+If the importer concerned is not able to present health certificates during inspection, the CFS may take consignment samples for examination before release.